Activities

 2. Learning some key phrases so you can communicate

 These will correspond to the two flashcard sub-activities below.
 How much of each you do will depend on what you enjoy and your goals.
-Go with what feels right.

 If you’re not sure how to get the decks to show the cards the way you like, you may need to read the chapter Flashcards for more guidance.